 You can add your own folders by clicking the plus (+) symbol by navigating to its path.
 At the Settings tab you can choose if you background will be static or slideshow and how the background is being positioned on the screen.

 The background is not the only desktop element that you can change.
 You can find more options if you right click on the desktop and click on “Customise”.

 You can change the icon size, change the placement from vertical to horizontal and the spacing among them on both axis.
 If you don’t like what you did, click in reset grid spacing to go back to the default.

 Additionally, if you click on “Desktop Settings”, more options will be revealed.
 You can disable the icons on the desktop, place them on the primary or secondary monitor, or even both.
 As you can see, you can select some of the icons to appear on your desktop.

-Cinnamon desktop is one of the best to choose, especially if you are switching from windows to Linux, but also for someone who is looking to a simple yet elegant desktop.
+Cinnamon desktop is one of the best to choose from, especially if you are switching from windows to Linux, but also for someone who is looking to a simple yet elegant desktop.

-Cinnamon desktop is very stable and never crashed on my hands, and it is one of the main reasons why it served me for so long on a variety of Linux distributions.
+Cinnamon desktop is very stable and never crashes on my hands, and it is one of the main reasons why it served me for so long on a variety of Linux distributions.

-I didn’t go in much details but gave you enough pointers to explore the settings on your own.
-Your feed to improve Cinnamon cuztomization is welcome.
+I didn’t go into much detail but gave you enough pointers to explore the settings on your own.
+Your feed to improve Cinnamon customization is welcome.

 We have a similar customization guide for other desktop environments too.

 Enjoy Linux on your desktop :)